agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ![](../media/AgileDialogsDesignGuide/JavaScriptExtensions_23.png)

-In the opposite case (setting the value to false) we would not need to set any message, so we can leave out the “message” parameter from the function:
+In the opposite case (setting the value to false) we would not need to set any message, so we can leave out the *message* parameter from the function:

 ```javascript
 DialogsEngine.setRequired("textbox_1",false);